-The Board of Education is committed to helping schools to continually strengthen their effectiveness and distinctiveness as Church of England Schools.
-Governors, headteachers and school leadership teams play a central role in securing high standards and in ensuring that every young person within a school can enjoy ‘life in all its fullness’.
+The Board of Education is committed to helping schools to continually strengthen their effectiveness and distinctiveness as Church of England Schools and academies.
+Governors, trustees, headteachers and school leadership teams play a central role in securing high standards and in ensuring that every young person within a school can enjoy ‘life in all its fullness’.

 DBS Guidance for Governors

 Following the publication of the School Governance (Constitution and Federations) (England) (Amendment) Regulations 2016 it is mandatory for all governors at maintained schools to apply for an enhanced DBS (Disclosure and Barring Service) check within 21 days of their election or appointment.